 The APhA-ASP professionalism initiative is based primarily on findings found in the White Paper on Pharmacy Student Professionalism published in the January/February 2000 edition of the (then) Journal of the American Pharmaceutical Association (JAPhA).
-The College's ASP chapter is a member of Region VI which encompasses all the colleges of pharmacy in Texas, Oklahoma, Louisiana, Missouri, Kansas and Arkansas.
+The college's ASP chapter is a member of Region VI which encompasses all the colleges of pharmacy in Texas, Oklahoma, Louisiana, Missouri, Kansas and Arkansas.
 In addition, it is the student extension of the Texas Pharmacy Association and Coastal Bend Pharmacy Association.
-These two professional organizations and their affiliations with ASP allow pharmacy students to take an active role in professional activities at the regional, state, and national levels.
-You are encouraged to learn more about ASP by visiting their website.
+These two professional organizations and their affiliations with ASP allow pharmacy students to take an active role in professional activities at the regional, state and national levels.
+Students are encouraged to learn more about ASP by visiting its website.

-Faculty Co-Advisors: Dr. Delaney Ivy and Dr. Heather Miller
+Faculty Co-Advisers: Dr. Delaney Ivy and Dr. Heather Miller

 Kappa Psi Pharmaceutical Fraternity is the oldest and largest professional pharmacy fraternity in the world.
-The fraternity was founded on May 30, 1879, at the Russell Military Academy -- known prior as the New Haven Collegiate and Commercial Institute -- in New Haven, Conn.
+The fraternity was founded on May 30, 1879, at the Russell Military Academy —known prior as the New Haven Collegiate and Commercial Institute — in New Haven, Connecticut.
 As the first national pharmaceutical fraternity, Kappa Psi has acquired thousands of members who are actively practicing in many facets of pharmacy.
 Many individuals in the profession of pharmacy, both locally and nationally, are members of Kappa Psi.
 Known as an international professional fraternity, Kappa Psi strives to promote the field of pharmacy through the benefits of fraternal affiliation and innovation.
-Kappa Psi Pharmaceutical Fraternity has over 70,000 members throughout the U.S. and Canada and has retained a strong alumni support by establishing numerous graduate chapters from coast to coast.
+Kappa Psi Pharmaceutical Fraternity has over 70,000 members throughout the United States and Canada and has retained strong alumni support by establishing numerous graduate chapters from coast to coast.
 Increasing annual membership has not only made Kappa Psi the oldest pharmaceutical fraternity, but also the largest.
-The objectives of Kappa Psi are: to conduct a professional fraternal organization for the mutual benefit of its members; to develop industry, sobriety, and fellowship; to foster high ideals, scholarship, and pharmaceutical research; to support all projects which will advance the profession of pharmacy and to actively participate in them; to inspire in its members a deep and lasting pride in their Fraternity and in the profession of pharmacy; to render such other services to its members and its profession as may seem feasible and as may be in accordance with the constitution and bylaws of the Fraternity.
-You may also visit the College's Kappa Psi Epsilon Epsilon Chapter website.
+The objectives of Kappa Psi are: 1) To conduct a professional fraternal organization for the mutual benefit of its members; 2) To develop industry, sobriety, and fellowship; 3) To foster high ideals, scholarship, and pharmaceutical research; 4) To support all projects which will advance the profession of pharmacy and to actively participate in them; 5) To inspire in its members a deep and lasting pride in their fraternity and in the profession of pharmacy; and 6) To render such other services to its members and its profession as may seem feasible and as may be in accordance with the constitution and bylaws of the fraternity.
+You may also visit the college's Kappa Psi Epsilon Epsilon Chapter website.

 Grand Council Deputy: Dr. Juan Bustamante